FREE SHIPPING 30 DAY RETURNS EASY FINANCING

 Chains are probably the most basic staple in the industry and yet chain styles are as varied as the people who buy them.
 Accounting for variations in style, color, material, purity, weight, width, length, and clasp, we've got an impressive catalog.
 Here’s a handy guide to the most frequently requested styles:

 Anchor Chain: Featuring uniform oval links fortified across the center, these chains are indeed modeled after chains used to tether boats to their anchors.
 Heftier sizes are often worn as-is, especially by men, and variations include beveled or diamond-cut finishes.
 Also known as a marine or maritime chain.

 Ball, or Beaded, Chain: Instead of links, ball chains are composed of metal spheres spaced by little connecter bars at regular intervals and are most frequently used for dog tag pendants.
 Fancier styles alternate smooth or diamond-cut round and oval beads.

 Bismark: Neatly soldered parallel links give these supple chains a mesh-like look, but without the stretchy give.

-Box Chain: Made with flattened wire folded into uniform, square links, box chain is admired for its geometric simplicity.
+Box Chain: Made with flattened wire folded into uniform, square links, the box chain is admired for its geometric simplicity.
 Variations include twisted, rounded, and elongated link styles.
 Also known as Venetian, Book, or Square Link Chain.

 Byzantine: Formed by a repeating pattern of vertically and horizontally linked jump ring pairs, this design has ancient origins dating back to the 5th century.
 Byzantine chains tend to be substantial yet highly flexible.